 The SAIP project will replace the NAN network in 2022 (Vogel, 2017) but the French Ministry of the Interior enacted in 2010.
-II was defined following three guidelines: 1) the necessity to connect the sirens together, with a single electric network complying with current standards; 2) the necessity to activate the 5,531 sirens (Table 2), with a single software (developed in 2012-2014 by Airbus Defense and Space, and successfully tested and verified in 2015); 3) the necessity to improve the distribution of sirens, positioning them in 1,743 risk areas to reach a maximum number of people.
-This way, the distribution of the SAIP network will be based on the concept of "risk area", taking into account the speed of the processes creating hazards, the risk forecasting, and the location of sirens depending on some specific circumstances (concentration of chemical industries for example), not just the population density.
+Il was defined following three guidelines: 1) the necessity to connect the sirens together, with a single electric network complying with current standards; 2) the necessity to activate the 5,531 sirens (Table 2), with a single software (developed in 2012-2014 by Airbus Defense and Space, and successfully tested and verified in 2015); 3) the necessity to improve the distribution of sirens, positioning them in 1,743 risk areas to reach a maximum number of people.
+This way, the distribution of the SAIP network will be based on the concept of "risk area", taking into account the speed of the processes creating hazards, of the SAIP network will be based on the concept of "risk area", taking into account the speed of the processes creating hazards, the risk forecasting, and the location of sirens depending on some specific circumstances (concentration of chemical industries for example), not just the population density.
 Maps and delineations of the risk areas were validated by the Ministry of the Interior, dividing the distribution of sirens into two priority levels: 640 areas are now totally covered by 2,832 sirens (45 % belong to the former NAN).
 These areas are considered to have a high level of priority.
 The remaining 1,103 risk areas present a lower level of priority, and 2,699 sirens will be installed there from 2020 to 2022 (table 2).